tobiasgrosser/mental-strength-unworkshop/content/blog/21-07-07-finding-and-following-your-passion/index.md

 # About Matilda

-I am a 2nd year PhD student at ETH Zürich working on applied cryptography.
+I am an exceptional 2nd year PhD student at ETH Zürich working on applied cryptography.
 My current research is on forward security for protocols like TLS and cloud storage.
 I received my MSc in engineering mathematics from Lund University in Sweden, and I also spent a year of my masters as an exchange student at UC San Diego, where I was first introduced to cryptography.
 Outside of work I like to hike in the mountains, ski, bake sourdough bread and read.
 Lately I've been reading about mindfulness and well-being, and thanks to the unworkshops I have gotten into the habit of meditating regularly.
 I joined the Scientific Excellence and Well-Being initiative [1] at ETH because I think a lot of really bright people in academia who are very passionate about their work aren't as happy as they could be (including myself), and I would like to help change that.
 I see a potential for a different approach to doing research, and think that together we have the power to bring about that change, starting with ourselves.